pranair/blog/content/post/server.md

 ---
-title: "Setting up a static blog(Hugo/Nginx/FreeBSD)"
+title: "Setting up a static blog (Hugo/Nginx/FreeBSD)"
 date: 2021-02-09T18:46:13+05:30
 ---

 ## Introduction
-> Note: There is no particular reason I chose to use Hugo, Nginx and FreeBSD.

-> Note 2: Most of this is a rip-off of the excellent documentation at DigitalOcean.
+> Note: Most of this is a rip-off of the excellent documentation at DigitalOcean.
 Its compiled here for convenience.

 Before starting setup SSH.